DrDonk/recoveryOS/README.md

 * Windows - use [Chocolatey](https://chocolatey.org) or [Scoop](https://scoop.sh) to install on Windows

     `choco/scoop install qemu`

+  There is also an alternative means to download and install just the qemu-img executable.
+This is hosted at GitHub project [qemu-img-windows-x64](https://github.com/fdcastel/qemu-img-windows-x64).

 ## Instructions
 1. Unzip the archive maintaining the folder structure